openvinotoolkit/model_server/docs/custom_node_development.md

 the request processing is completed and returned to the user.
 The cleanup is triggered by calling the `release` function which also needs to be implemented in the custom library.

+In some cases, dynamic allocation in `execute` call might be a performance bottleneck or cause memory fragmentation.
+Starting from 2022.1 release, it is possible to preallocate memory during DAG initialization and reuse it in subsequent inference requests.
+Refer to `initialize` and `deinitialize` functions below.
+Those can be used to implement preallocated memory pool.
+Example implementation can be seen in [custom node example source](https://github.com/openvinotoolkit/model_server/blob/develop/src/custom_nodes/add_one/add_one.cpp#L141).

-Execute function returns an integer value that defines the success (`0` value) or failure ( greater than 0).
+Execute function returns an integer value that defines the success (`0` value) or failure (other than 0).
 When the function reports error, the pipeline execution is stopped and the error is returned to the user.

 ### "getInputsInfo" function